bdev42/infra3-mc-kubernetes/papermc/configs/readme.md

 to the actual working directory `/paper`, and overwrite any files already present there _(from the base-config the image was built with)_, this allows you to easily reconfigure the containers in different ways without having to build different images.

+# NOTE: By using any of these example configurations you agree to the Minecraft EULA (see https://aka.ms/MinecraftEULA)
+To disagree you can set the eula field back to false in the eula.txt file, but you will not be able to start the server.